toppa/Extensible-HTML-Editor-Buttons/readme.txt

 == Changelog ==

-= 1.1.1 = Revisions to backup and restore code for custom dialogs, and added integration tests for it.
+= 1.1.1 - 1.1.3 = Revisions to backup and restore code for custom dialogs, and added integration tests for it.
 Note this can only work if your web server has read and write permissions for your plugins folder.
+Also it will not work on your first upgrade, since the old version does not have the pre-plugin update call that makes the backup copy.

 = 1.1 =